microsoft/ML-For-Beginners/Clustering/1-Visualize/README.md

 ## [Topic 3]

+## 🚀Challenge

-🚀 Challenge: Add a challenge for students to work on collaboratively in class to enhance the project
+Add a challenge for students to work on collaboratively in class to enhance the project

 Optional: add a screenshot of the completed lesson's UI if appropriate